 Łagiewniki

-Pilgrims visiting Kraków Łagiewniki to come before God and make personal contact with Him can already find here what they need, since this is – as Pope John Paul II declared – a special place, a place chosen by God, where people experience His living presence and grace.
-For this reason, all pilgrims want to make their way to the convent chapel of the miraculous image of Merciful Jesus and kiss the relics of St. Sister Faustina.
-Pilgrims want to participate in the liturgy of the Holy Mass, to benefit from the Sacrament of Reconciliation, and if possible spend time in prayer before the Blessed Sacrament.
-Here, close to the relics of The Divine Mercy Apostle, a spiritual exchange between heaven and earth takes place.
-Imploring her intercession, pilgrims confidently place their petitions, concerning everyday life matters, large and small, and in return they receive supernatural graces and temporal blessings – sometimes these are truly miracles.
+Pilgrims visiting Łagiewniki come before God and here they find what they need, since this is a special place, as Pope John Paul II observed, a place chosen by God, where people experience His living presence and grace.
+That’s why pilgrims want to make their way to the Convent Chapel of the miraculous image of the Merciful Jesus and kiss the relics of St. Faustina.
+They want to participate in the liturgy of the Holy Mass, to benefit from the Sacrament of Reconciliation, and pray before the Blessed Sacrament.
+With its relics of St. Faustina, Apostle of Divine Mercy, Łagiewniki is a place that offers a spiritual exchange between Heaven and Earth.
+Pilgrims implore St. Faustina for her intercession in matters big and small, and in return they receive supernatural graces and temporal blessings – sometimes real miracles.

-Another extremely important feature of this Shrine is the prayer for mercy for the whole world, especially for spiritual transformation and the graces needed for the conversion of sinners, because St. Faustina sacrificed her whole life for them.
-Here new forms of devotion to The Divine Mercy are nurtured in a special way.
-That is why so many pilgrims want to participate in the daily prayer of the Hour of Mercy (15:00), followed by the Chaplet of The Divine Mercy.
-Moreover, the Feast of The Divine Mercy draws many people to this place, not only from Poland but from all over the world.
-The chapels in the lower part of the basilica are used for the celebration of the Liturgy in foreign languages.
-They were funded by local churches in Hungary, Italy, Slovakia, Poland and the Ukraine.
-Jesus in the Blessed Sacrament is waiting day and night in the Chapel of Perpetual Adoration, to listen to weary pilgrims and grant them His graces.
+Another extremely important feature of the Łagiewniki Shrine is praying for mercy for the whole world, especially for spiritual transformation and the graces needed for the conversion of sinners, because St. Faustina offered her whole life for them.
+Here new forms of devotion to the Divine Mercy are nurtured in a special way.
+That is why so many pilgrims want to participate in the daily prayer at 3 o’clock, the Hour of Mercy, which is followed by the Chaplet of Divine Mercy.
+The Feast of Divine Mercy, celebrated on the first Sunday after Easter, draws many people to this place, not only from Poland but from all over the world.
+The Chapels in the lower part of the Basilica are used for the celebration of the Liturgy in many languages.
+They were founded by the local churches of Hungary, Italy, Slovakia, Germany, Poland, and Ukraine.
+Jesus is present day and night in the Blessed Sacrament in the Chapel of Perpetual Adoration, ready to listen to wearied pilgrims and grant them His graces.

-The John Paul II Hall, the viewing tower, and the Pastoral House are also available for pilgrims, this last offering hotel accommodation, a restaurant, a café and a small shopping arcade where devotional items are sold.
+The John Paul II Hall, the viewing tower, and the Pastoral Lodge are also available for pilgrims.
+The Pastoral Lodge has facilities offering hotel accommodation, a restaurant, a café and a small shopping arcade with devotional items.

 What is still needed?

-It would seem that the present facilities are enough, but it is still too little compared to the needs of the pilgrims and apostles of The Divine Mercy, whom this place calls to stay, pray, and celebrate days of recollection and retreat, as well as to relax in the holy atmosphere.
-Pilgrims often wish to stay in the Shrine for several days to make friends with this Saint of “the gray and monotonous days” and to recharge their internal “battery” with the special atmosphere of this place.
-There is a welcome for everyone at this special source of grace; however, not all the needs of pilgrims and apostles of The Divine Mercy can be met.
-What is primarily still needed is a new complex of buildings which would make available a wealth of spirituality and further the mission of St. Sister Faustina.
-This is why the Congregation of the Sisters of Our Lady of Mercy is planning a further expansion of the Shrine.
+It would seem that our present facilities are enough, but they are still too small compared to the needs of our pilgrims and apostles of Divine Mercy, who come here to pray and celebrate days of recollection and retreat, as well as to relax in a sacred atmosphere.
+Many pilgrims want to stay for a few days to make friends with Sister Faustina, the Saint of grey and monotonous days, and revitalise spiritually in the special atmosphere of this place.
+We give a warm welcome to all who come to this special source of grace, but we don’t yet have all we need to fully cater for our pilgrims and Apostles of Divine Mercy.
+We still need new buildings to offer a wealth of spirituality and expand Sister Faustina’s mission.
+This is why the Congregation of the Sisters of Our Lady of Mercy is planning a redevelopment project for the Łagiewniki Shrine.

-The new complex of buildings is being designed to house conference rooms for pilgrims so that at various times conventions, meetings, scientific conferences, national and international congresses devoted to Divine Mercy can be held, as well as other meetings for organized groups.
-Another part of the plan involves a retreat house, to cater for all who wish to explore the spirituality and mission of St. Sister Faustina while staying in this special place in her spiritual presence.
-The complex will also house facilities for the formation of the Apostles of The Divine Mercy conducted by the “Faustinum” Association.
-The design also includes rooms for a multimedia museum where the mementoes, the whole history of “the Secretary of Divine Mercy” and the impact of her message of Mercy on the Church’s life, will come alive and be made accessible to everyone.
-Some of the exhibits for the museum are at present deposited in a convent house of the Congregation, but due to lack of suitable premises, they are not made available for pilgrims to view.
-In the new facility there will also be a place for a library, archives, and a bibliographic and documentation workshop for the devotion to The Divine Mercy – which is a necessary basis for research into the heritage and legacy of Saint Sister Faustina and further study of the mystery of Divine Mercy.
-Additionally, the “Misericordia” publishing house is in need of proper facilities.
-The publishing house supports the message of Mercy by its publications in many languages.
-These cover: books, tapes, CDs and DVDs, images and other materials furthering the mission of Sister Faustina, including the edition of the quarterly “Message of Mercy”.
+The new buildings will accommodate conference rooms for pilgrims to attend Divine Mercy conventions, meetings, academic conferences, national and international congresses, as well as other events for organised groups.
+Another part of the plan involves a retreat house, to cater for all who wish to stay in this special place and explore St. Faustina’s spirituality and mission in her spiritual presence.
+The new buildings will also house facilities for the formation of the Apostles of Divine Mercy conducted by the Faustinum Association.
+The plans include premises for a multimedia museum to present the souvenirs and life story of Sister Faustina, “the Secretary of Divine Mercy,” and the impact of her message of Mercy on the Church.
+Some of the exhibits due to be put on display in the future museum are now in one of the Congregation’s houses but have not been made available for pilgrims to view due to want of suitable premises.
+The new facility will also hold a library, archives, and a bibliographical and documentation workshop for the devotion to the Divine Mercy, providing the indispensable basis for research on the heritage and legacy of Saint Faustina and promote studies on the mystery of the Divine Mercy.
+Moreover, the Misericordia Publishing House, which supports and disseminates the message of Mercy with its multilingual projects, needs additional facilities to produce the books, tapes, CDs and DVDs, images and other materials to spread Sister Faustina’s mission, including the edition of the quarterly magazine Orędzie Miłosierdzia, which now comes out in a Polish version.

-Naturally, the planned expansion of the Shrine is beyond the strength and capabilities of the Congregation.
-However, as in the case of the construction of the basilica in Łagiewniki Shrine, the Sisters are counting on the participation of people of good will who want to contribute to this place, to the mission and to the spreading of the message of Mercy to the world.
-The sisters will continue to return the favour by their prayers and by commending all donors to The Divine Mercy.
+Naturally, the redevelopment we are envisaging for the Shrine is beyond the means of the Congregation on its own.
+However, as with the building of the Basilica in the Łagiewniki Shrine, we are counting on people of good will to come forward and contribute to this project, and help to spread the mission and message of Mercy in the world.
+To express our gratitude, we shall be praying for all our benefactors and commending them to the Divine Mercy.

 ______________________